How to resolve a dispute at work using Acas’ Early Conciliation process

 By using Acas’ Early Conciliation process, you can work together to find a solution acceptable to both parties without the need for an employment tribunal claim (or a hearing, if the claim has already been made).

-You must contact Acas and start the process by filling out an Early Conciliation form within the relevant time frame.
-This time frame varies depending on the type of claim you are bringing.
-Therefore, it’s important to take legal advice on this to ensure you do not miss that deadline.
+To start the process, you must fill out an Early Conciliation form within the relevant time frame.
+This varies depending on the type of claim you are bringing, so it’s important to take legal advice on this to ensure you do not miss the deadline.

-After that time frame, it’s very likely that you will be prevented from bringing your claim in an employment tribunal.
+After that time frame, you will likely be prevented from bringing your claim in an employment tribunal.
 Consequently, your employer is not likely to settle that dispute because the risk of you bringing a claim against them will be greatly reduced by the fact that you are out of time to bring your claim.

 What if we can’t reach an agreement?